mcschmitz/duck-and-cover/README.md

 </div>

 ### Next Steps:
-1. Train the GenreAE with a learning rate of 1e-4 and
-2. Migrate ProGAN training to PTLightning
+1. Migrate ProGAN training to PTLightning
-   1. Add callback to log images to W&B
-3. Pick 25 Albums that exist, but are not in the dataset in order to test and integrate them into the training process
+2. Pick 25 Albums that exist, but are not in the dataset in order to test and integrate them into the training process
-4. Train ProGan + Genre
+3. Train ProGan + Genre
-5. Integrate Artist Name
+4. Integrate Artist Name
-6. Integrate Album Name
+5. Integrate Album Name
-7. Migrate W-GAN to PTLightning
+6. Migrate W-GAN to PTLightning
-8. Migrate DCGAN to PTLightning
+7. Migrate DCGAN to PTLightning